 Article 3, paragraph 9

-Article 6 of the Treaty on European Union (TEU) recognises the rights, freedoms and principles set out in the Charter and gives it the same legal value as the EU treaties.
+Article 6 of the Treaty on European Union (TEU) recognises the rights, freedoms and principles set out in the Charter and gives it the same legal value as the EU Treaties.
 Article 21 of the Charter forbids any kind of discrimination.
-Article 6 TEU also provides for the EU’s accession to the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR).
 Article 18 of the Treaty on the Functioning of the European Union (TFEU) prohibits any discrimination on grounds of nationality.
 In addition, Article 3 of the Aarhus Regulation reaffirms the principle of non-discrimination.

 Article 4, paragraph 1